Jasmine54/Data-Visualization/final-project-part-3.md

 To enhance the section, I divided it into two focused segments.
 The first part targets policymakers, urging them to craft specific policies addressing preventable pregnancy-related diseases, drawing from data insights.
 They should review and possibly extend the scope of current policies to broaden their impact.
 The second segment appeals to college students in public policy, encouraging them to bolster advocacy efforts through volunteering and donations to nonprofits.

+**Another Change:**
-## Another big change is that I have replaced some Tableau graphs' embedded code with JPG images.
+I have replaced four of five Tableau graphs' embedded code with JPG images.
 Although it reduces the interactivity of the graph, I ensured that the images provide all the necessary information for the audience.
 This change has the benefit of preventing the graphs from being squeezed and eliminates the need for the audience to scroll up, down, left, and right to view the entire content.
+This also allows me to add labels and notes to the original graph, essentially enhancing it with additional information.

 ## The Audience